privy-io/shamir-secret-sharing/README.md

 Made with ❤️  by [Privy](https://privy.io).

+## Compatibility

+Currently works in the browser and most recent versons of node (>= 17).
+The only reason for poor node support right now is the use of `crypto.getRandomValues()` from the Webcrypto spec.
+This exists in recent versions of node but not older ones.

+There are future plans to make this work well in all node versions.

 ## Usage

 We can `split` a secret into shares and later `combine` the shares to reconstruct the secret.